 Scott Kuindersma

-I'm the senior director of robotics research at Boston Dynamics, where I lead teams working on a mix of reinforcement learning, behavior cloning, perception, and model-based control.
+I'm the vice president of robotics research at Boston Dynamics, where I lead teams working on reinforcement learning and robot foundation models.

 At BD, I've led behavior development on Atlas, which we've showcased at times with demonstrations of gymnastics, parkour, dance, and both practical and impractical manipulation.
 Prior to BD, I was an assistant professor engineering and computer science at Harvard.
 I did my PhD at UMass Amherst with Andy Barto and Rod Grupen working on policy learning for robots.
 I did my postdoc with Russ Tedrake in the RLG @ MIT CSAIL, during which time I was also the controls lead for the MIT DARPA Robotics Challenge team.